 I’m Sean,

-At the heart of my approach is psychosynthesis - a holistic, integrative way of working that honours the whole self: past, present, and emerging.
+At the heart of my approach is psychosynthesis and archetypal psychology — a holistic, integrative way of working that honours the whole self: past, present, and emerging.
 Whether exploring the known, the historical, or the not-yet-understood, I help navigate complexity, connect with deeper meaning, and move toward authentic change.

 Blurred image of a body of water with a white object floating on the surface and natural scenery in the background.